jortencio/superset/README.md

 * puppet-epel
 * puppetlabs-yumrepo_core
 * puppet-firewalld
-* puppetlabs-augeas_core"
+* puppetlabs-augeas_core
 * puppetlabs-postgresql
 * puppetlabs-apt
 * puppetlabs-concat

 ### Beginning with superset

-In order to get started with superset module with a basic configuration (Basic Install of Apache Superset with Python and Postgresql Installed)
+In order to get started with the superset Puppet module with a basic configuration (Basic Install of Apache Superset with Python, Gunicorn, Postgresql installed/configured)

 ```
 include superset